jeff-bruemmer/clerk/docs/building.md

 **3) Cancel**

 - Binary remains in project directory
-- Can run as `./clerk` from project root
+- Can run as `./proserunner` from project root

 ## Running without Building

-If you don't want to build a native binary, you can run Clerk with the Clojure CLI:
+If you don't want to build a native binary, you can run Proserunner with the Clojure CLI:

 ```bash
 clojure -M:run -f /path/to/file.md